tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 log.Fatal(err1)
 ```

-The second way uses the `errors.Join` function introduced in Go 1.20.
+The second one uses the `errors.Join` function introduced in Go 1.20.
-The function takes in a variadic argument of errors, discards any nil values,
+The function takes in a variadic error argument, discards any nil values, and
-and wraps the rest of the provided errors.
-The message is formatted by joining
+wraps the rest of the provided errors.
+The message is formatted by joining the
-the strings obtained by calling each argument's Error() method, separated by a
+strings obtained by calling each argument's Error() method, separated by a
 newline.

 ```